OpenTermsArchive/engine/README.md

     "githubIssues": {
       "repository": "GitHub repository where to create isssues", "label": {
-        "name": "GitHub issues label to attach to a newly created issue.
+        "name": "Label to attach to bot-created issues.
 This specific label will be created automatically in the target repository", "color": "The hexadecimal color code for the label, without the leading #", "description": "A short description of the label" }